starnight/libgpiod-example/README.md

 3. libgpiod-event: Interrupt as an event example
 4. libgpiod-scan: Scanning GPIO devices example
 5. libgpiod-monitor: Monitoring GPIO line example with C++

+## Contribution

+* Pull requests are welcome
+* Each example should be in a folder with prefix "libgpiod-"